ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 - path-constraints
 - path-properties

+The following YANG identities have been obsolted (bug fixing) in the 'ietf-layer0-types' module:
+- flexi-ch-spc-type;
+- flexi-ch-spc-6p25ghz.

+The case super within the flexi-grid-label-hop has been obsolted (bug fixing).

+The flexi-grid-channel-spacing data node in flexi-grid-label-step grouping has been obsoleted (bug fixing).

 The default value of the min-slot-width-factor data node within flexi-grid-label-range-info grouping has been removed (bug fixing).

 {: numbered="false"}